tmaria17/sweater-weather-fe/README.md

 See it deployed here: https://tmaria17.github.io/sweater-weather-fe/   <br>
 Checkout the backend here: https://github.com/tmaria17/sweater-weather

-This app is the first solo project of the fouth modul of the Turing School of Software and design, the purpose of this project was to expose students to building a JavaScript frontend.
+This app is the first solo project of the fouth module of the Turing School of Software and design, the purpose of this project was to expose students to building a JavaScript frontend.

 ## How to Use